Pony Canyon

-Pony Canyon Inc. (株式会社ポニーキャニオン, Kabushiki gaisha Ponī Kyanion), also known by the shorthand form Ponican (ぽにきゃん, Ponikyan), is a Japanese mass media publishing company founded on October 1, 1966.
-The company publishes mainly physical home media on compact discs, including music, films and TV shows and video games.
+Pony Canyon Inc. (株式会社ポニーキャニオン, Kabushiki gaisha Ponī Kyanion), also known by the shorthand form Ponican (ぽにきゃん, Ponikyan), is a Japanese company, established on October 1, 1966, which distributes music, films, home video, and video games.
 It is affiliated with the Japanese media group Fujisankei Communications Group.
 Pony Canyon is a major leader in the music industry in Japan, with its artists regularly at the top of the Japanese charts.
-Pony Canyon is also responsible for releasing taped concerts from its artists as well as many anime and feature film productions.
+Pony Canyon is also responsible for releasing taped concerts from its artists as well as many anime productions and several film productions.

-Pony Canyon is headquartered in Tokyo with offices in Taiwan, Malaysia and South Korea.
+Pony Canyon is headquartered in Tokyo with offices in Taiwan and South Korea.
 It employs approximately 360 people.
 Pony Canyon also owns the recording label Flight Master.